 Constructed by Orbital Sciences Corp.
 (USA), it was launched into space using Taurus as the launch vehicle from Vandenberg AFB on 10 February 1998.
 ORBCOMM FM-4 orbits around the Earth as a polar LEO satellite.

-ORBCOMM FM-4 has a launch mass of 45 kg (dry mass at 22 kg) and is expected to have a operational lifetime of 5 years.
+Designed with an operational lifetime of 5 years, ORBCOMM FM-4 has a launch mass of 45 kg and dry mass of 22 kg.
 It navigates with the COSPAR ID 1998-007C and NORAD ID 25159.

 Using its self-produced usable power of 160 watts, ORBCOMM FM-4 orbits at an inclination of 108 degrees to the equatorial plane of the Earth.